 LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-LMDC staff monitored the activities of more than 50 subrecipients and consultants, executed a new subrecipient agreement, amended seven contracts, and completed work on one other subrecipient project, while distributing approximately \$52 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+LMDC staff monitored the activities of approximately 50 subrecipients and consultants, executed a new consultant contract, amended five subrecipient agreements, and completed work on three subrecipient projects, while distributing approximately \$8 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.

-No administrative costs were charged to this activity for the quarter while approximately \$392,000 was paid from activity Admin 7700 in Grant 1 for basic operational costs including annual insurance premiums.
+Approximately \$197,000 in administrative costs was charged to this activity for the quarter covering personnel, office space, supplies and other operational costs.
 The total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs continue to remain far less than the 5% allowable for administrative expenses.